-IRC §164(a)(6) as added by the Tax Cuts and Jobs Act
+8 IRC §164(a)(6) as added by the Tax Cuts and Jobs Act

-Why is it important that these be expenses of a type not normally incurred by the individual?
-In the case of Knight v.
-Commissioner, SCt, 2008-1 USTC ¶50,132, 552 US 181, 128 SCt 782, the Supreme Court ruled that only fees not normally incurred by an individual for administering an estate are exempt from the 2% of adjusted gross income limitation found in IRC §67 on itemized deductions.
+181, 128 SCt 782, the Supreme Court ruled that only fees not normally incurred by an individual for administering an estate are exempt from the 2% of adjusted gross income limitation found in IRC §67 on itemized deductions.

-Under IRC \$67(e), deductions allowable in computing a trust or an estate's adjusted gross income includes, "the deductions for costs which are paid or incurred in connection with the administration of the estate or trust and which would not have been incurred if the property were not held in such trust or estate."
+Under IRC §67(e), deductions allowable in computing a trust or an estate's adjusted gross income includes, "the deductions for costs which are paid or incurred in connection with the administration of the estate or trust and which would not have been incurred if the property were not held in such trust or estate."
 Deductions allowed in computing adjusted gross income are not itemized deductions, therefore, they would not be subject to the 2% limitation on miscellaneous itemized deductions.